icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Conformance and access control metadata fields

 `dcterms:conformsTo`
-: The URL of a
+: The URL of a Scheme Catalog Requirements Document in the Scheme Registry.
+Most metadata files will include this field.

+`ib1:access`
+: A list of `ib1:AccessRule` bnodes which specify the Groups of participants which may access th

 ## Data Service metadata fields